 - Finally, LH signals the testes to produce more of the male sex hormone testosterone.

 Through this multi-step pathway, cold water exposure can temporarily increase testosterone levels, helping the body handle stress.
+Additionally, cold water therapy benefits gut health, which is great as a diverse and healthy gut microbiome has been linked to improved stress resilience.

 While testosterone quickly returns to normal, research shows consistent cold exposure may maintain slightly higher baseline testosterone over time.
 This adaptation likely developed evolutionarily to help humans confront threats and challenges.